elastos/Elastos.Community/ElastosBountyProgram/front-end/docs/reports/kpi-overview.md

 # KPI Overview

+!> This is still a WORK IN PROGRESS!

 #### The Key Performance Indicators (KPIs) demonstrate the value that Cyber Republic brings to the Elastos Ecosystem.

 ?> For a higher-level overview of Cyber Republic please reference the [full documentation](https://www.cyberrepublic.org/docs)